VictorBenitoGR/OpenFinancialData/README.md

 5. Open VSCode/RStudio and select the project folder.

-6. You can find the main R file on ./src!
+6. You can find the main R files on ./src!

 ## VEGA (Visualization and Evaluation of Global Accounting)
 This module seeks to automate financial statement analysis, allowing to visualize the evolution of public companies listed on the SEC (US, through the EDGAR system) and BMV/BIVA (Mexico, DataBursatil API).

 Its ultimate goal is to simplify the insertion of any company into the formal economy and even achieve its IPO.